-Using K&W Block Seal
+Using K&W Block Seal To Repair Your Car Engine

-If the problem is not solved immediately, you will find yourself incurring serious repairs or in the worst case scenario complete engine failure.
-One of the first symptoms that your coolant is leaking is a thick white smoke from your exhaust.
-The smoke has a sweat smell due to the coolant leakages.
-You may also experience bubbles in your radiator or milky substance covering your dipstick or oil cap.
+If the problem is not solved immediately, you will incur serious repairs or in the worst-case scenario complete engine failure.
+One of the first symptoms of your coolant leaking is a thick white smoke from your exhaust.

 To Help Block Some of These Leaks We Have the K & W Block Seal